hashicorp/packer/website/source/docs/builders/parallels-iso.html.markdown

   By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

-* `parallels_tools_guest_path` (string) - The path in the VM to upload Parallels Tools.
-This only takes effect if `parallels_tools_mode` is not "disable".
+* `parallels_tools_guest_path` (string) - The path in the virtual machine to upload Parallels Tools.
+This only takes effect if `parallels_tools_mode` is "upload".
   This is a [configuration template](/docs/templates/configuration-templates.html) that has a single valid variable: `Flavor`, which will be the value of `parallels_tools_flavor`.
-By default the upload path is set to `prl-tools-{{.Flavor}}.iso`.
+By default this is "prl-tools-{{.Flavor}}.iso" which should upload into the login directory of the user.

 * `parallels_tools_mode` (string) - The method by which Parallels Tools are made available to the guest for installation.
 Valid options are "upload", "attach", or "disable".
-The functions of each of these should be self-explanatory.
+If the mode is "attach" the Parallels Tools ISO will be attached as a CD device to the virtual machine.
+If the mode is "upload" the Parallels Tools ISO will be uploaded to the path specified by `parallels_tools_guest_path`.
 The default value is "upload".

 * `prlctl` (array of array of strings) - Custom `prlctl` commands to execute in order to further customize the virtual machine being created.
 The value of